Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models

 \section{Introduction}

-Large language models (LLMs) have achieved remarkable success across a wide range of natural language understanding and generation tasks, and are increasingly deployed in settings that require factual reliability, such as question answering, summarization, and decision support~\citep{kwiatkowski2019nqopen,lin2022truthfulqa,zhao2025revolutionizingfinancellmsoverview}.
+Large language models (LLMs) have achieved remarkable success across a wide range of natural language understanding and generation tasks, and are frequently deployed in settings that require factual reliability, such as question answering, summarization, and decision support~\citep{kwiatkowski2019nqopen,lin2022truthfulqa,zhao2025revolutionizingfinancellmsoverview}.
 Despite these advances, LLMs remain prone to \emph{hallucinations}—fluent and confident outputs that are factually incorrect, unverifiable, or unsupported by the input context~\citep{orgad2025llmsknowshowintrinsic,Farquhar2024-sh}.
 Hallucinations pose a fundamental challenge to the safe and trustworthy use of LLMs.
 Unlike traditional task-specific models, modern LLMs operate in open-ended regimes, where errors often manifest as plausible fabrications rather than explicit contradictions \citep{huang2025survey}.

 A number of existing approaches address hallucinations at the \emph{output level}.
 These include fact-checking against external knowledge sources, retrieval-augmented generation, consistency checks across multiple sampled responses, and uncertainty-based metrics derived from token probabilities or entropy \citep{ren2023outofdistribution,manakul2023selfcheckgpt,Farquhar2024-sh,fadeeva-etal-2024-fact,sawczyn2025factselfcheckfactlevelblackboxhallucination}.
 While effective in certain settings, such methods typically require additional resources such as external corpora, or multiple generations, and provide limited insight into the internal computational mechanisms that give rise to hallucinations.